nafi-ullah/Racing-Game/README.md

 3. **Compile and Run:** Build and run the game by selecting the **Driver** class and clicking the "Run" button in Eclipse.

 4. **Play the Game:** Use the left and right arrow keys to control the car and navigate through the track.
-Aim for the finish line while avoiding obstacles.
+Aim for avoid cross vehicle as much as possible.

 ## Creators